markNZed/TaskFlow/README.md

 ### Task Hub Co-Processor

-A Task Hub Co-Processor optionally modifies messages received on the Task Hub before forwarding to the appropraite Task Processors.
+A Task Hub Co-Processor offloads complex event processing (CEP) from the Task Hub.
+The Task Hub Co-Processor is a Task processor that can modify Tasks before they are broadcast by the Task Hub.
+The Task Hub Co-Processor can also run CEP functions that are initiated by a Task.
+The CEP functions monitor the stream of Tasks and in repsonse to patterns update Tasks.

 ## Error Handling